Skip to main content

 Dependent Coverage

-Eligible dependents for health, prescription drug, dental, and vision insurance plans include:
+For insurance purposes, a dependent refers to someone who is eligible to be added to your health insurance plans.
+Eligible dependents for the retirement system's health, prescription drug, dental, and vision insurance plans include:

 • Your spouse.
-If they are an eligible public school retiree, you will be covered together on one contract.
+If they're an eligible public school retiree, you'll be covered together on one contract.

 • Your child by birth, adoption, or legal guardianship until the end of the month in which they turn 26.